wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <pre><strong>kubectl config current-context
    </strong></pre>

    The expected response on macOS is "minikube".
+In production, it would include cloud, region, etc.

+   <pre>gke_p-1yly4mizr0ot-0_europe-west1-c_consul-dc1</pre>

 2. To avoid "The connection to the server localhost:8080 was refused"